alessonscap/rsna-challenge-2018/README.md

 Introduction
 ===================================================

-This project contains our 10th place solution in the [RSNA Pneumonia Detection Challenge](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).
+This project contains our 10th place solution for the [RSNA Pneumonia Detection Challenge](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).
 The team named DASA-FIDI-IARA is composed by: MSc.
 Alesson Scapinello, MSc Bernardo Henz, MSc Daniel Souza, MD MSc Felipe Kitamura, MD Igor Santos and MSc José Venson.

-Briefly, our solution is based on an keras implementation of [retinanet](https://github.com/fizyr/keras-retinanet) with resnet101 as backbone.
+Briefly, our solution is based on an Keras implementation of [RetinaNet](https://github.com/fizyr/keras-retinanet) with resnet101 as backbone.
-We made some improvements to the original code, such as adding anchor ratios that best fit our training dataset, different data augmentation and hyperparameters.
+We made some improvements to the original code, such as adding anchor ratios that better fit our training dataset, different data augmentation and hyperparameters.

-Below you have all the information that you need to install and reproduce the results.
+Below, you have all the information that you need to install and reproduce the results.

 Installation
 ===================================================